 The following extenuating circumstances will be considered for approval:

-Staff in the Writing Center in Room 2031 of the Curtice-Mott Center are available to help you draft a quality appeal.
+Staff in the Writing Center in Room 2031 of the Curtice-Mott Complex are available to help you draft a quality appeal.

 Please remember to attach supporting documentation for your extenuating circumstance to your appeal statement.

 Appeals will be reviewed and determinations will be emailed to your MCC email address.
 During the appeal process, you must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.

 If you fail to meet the criteria listed above, you will have violated the conditions of your Academic Success Plan (Probation) and will not be eligible to receive future financial aid.